The Best BJJ Gi Choices in 2021

-Best BJJ Gi 2020 Guide: Welcome to Breaking Grips round-up of the best BJJ Gi’s you can buy in 2020.
+Welcome to my round-up of the best BJJ Gi’s you can buy in 2021.

 Every year there seems to be a greater choice of Brands and types of Gi’s for Brazilian Jiu-Jitsu practitioners.
 The established brands are consistently updating their flagship products while new companies are emerging with innovative and cool new Gi’s.

-The sheer number of options when selecting a Gi can be difficult to navigate and that is why we have decided to help you out by creating this best Bjj Gi 2020 guide
+The sheer number of options when selecting a Gi can be difficult to navigate and that is why I have decided to help you out by creating this best BJJ gi guide.

 The problem with guides like this one is that it is hard to define exactly what “best” means as everyone has different needs.
-As a result we have selected a number of Gi’s including the best value, best all around, best competition, most durable, and best value.
+As a result, I have selected a number of gis including the best overall, most durable, and best value.
 Without further ado, here are my picks for the best BJJ gis in 2021…

 One of the first things you will notice is the stitching and extra detail inside the Gi.
 It is a really nice touch and gives the gi that premium feel.
 There are 7 color variations.
 The black on black option makes a welcome return and is my personal favorite.
 The attention to detail in terms of stitching and design are whats sets this Gi apart .
 Performance wise, the Estilo 6.0 feels great to wear and my movement never felt restricted.